llaske/sugarizer-server/README.md

 # Sugarizer Server

-Repository for Sugarizer Server API and Server Dashboard.
+Repository for Sugarizer Server API and Dashboard.

 ## Requirements